Access Money Habitudes Online:

 What is financial coaching?
 Is it the same as financial counseling or financial planning?
 Are those different from financial education?

 It’s a pretty basic question of financial terminology, but an important one.
-After all, these terms – financial coaching, counseling, education and planning – are often used interchangeably.
+After all, people often interchangeably use these terms – financial coaching, counseling, education, and planning.

 The field identification guide helps clarify what service an organization or professional is delivering.
 It also helps potential clients understand what service to seek out.
-Someone who needs financial coaching but calls a financial planner won’t get the right help – and may only be frustrated by the interaction.
+Someone seeking financial coaching but contacting a financial planner won’t receive the appropriate assistance and may only feel frustrated by the interaction.

 Of course, much of the fault lies in the interchangeability of terms used by organizations and professionals.
-Also, the paper does not tackle the various certifications, standards, licenses and accrediting organizations that define each role and title.
-Although the CFP designation is well known and understood, other titles like “financial coach” are used more generically and certification, training and experience can vary widely.financial coaching counseling education planning
+Also, the paper does not tackle the various certifications, standards, licenses, and accrediting organizations that define each role and title.
+While people widely know and understand the CFP designation, they use other titles like “financial coach” more generically, leading to variations in certification, training, and experience.

 Here’s how Money Habitudes is used in each scenario: